keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.4.0 =
+* Enhancement
+	* Add post classes with filters or as a shortcode or widget argument
+	* Move included current post to the top of the stack by default

 = 2.3.2 =
 * Enhancement
 	* Add public_only parameter to not display private related posts from the current author.